We offer Doncaster households a hazardous waste collection service.

-- paints can contain hazardous chemicals which must not be poured down the drain
+Paints can contain hazardous chemicals which must not be poured down the drain.
+For what to do with your paint, please read the following:

 - in order to comply with Environment Agency guidelines all water-based liquid paint must be made solid by adding sand, soil or sawdust and left to air-dry to solidify it before being disposed of at a Household Waste Recycling Centre.

 - it is recommended that solvent based paints be disposed of through the council's hazardous waste collection service (details below)